rackerlabs/technical-blog/content/blog/2020/2020-12-04-adobe-experience-manager-in-the-cloud/index.md

 ### Adobe Experience Manager Licensing

 So, we know public cloud adoption is extremely popular these days.
 Now let's talk about Adobe&reg; Experience Manager (AEM).
-AEM, an industry-leading Enterprise Content Management System (CMS) or Digital Experience Platform (DXP), has been sold as an on-premise license for many years, going back to the Day Software *Communiqué* and later CQ5 days.
+AEM is an industry-leading Enterprise Content Management System (CMS) or Digital Experience Platform (DXP) that has been sold as an on-premise license for many years, going back to the Day Software *Communiqué* and later CQ5 days.
 Adobe purchased Day Software in 2010 and quickly renamed the CMS software to CQ5 and later Adobe Experience Manager.